Directions:

 Next, we are going to look at Non-Polar Covalent…

--Non polar covalent is a covalent bond that has an even distribution of charge due to an equal sharing of bonding electrons.
+What is non-polar covalent?-Non polar covalent is a covalent bond that has an even distribution of charge due to an equal sharing of bonding electrons.

 This couple is non- polar because they are sharing the drink equally between them.